hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Key"></a>

 ### Key
  A Key can be a public key from one of the three supported systems (ed25519, RSA-3072,  ECDSA with p384).
 Or, it can be the ID of a smart contract instance, which is authorized to act as if it had a key.
 If an account has an ed25519 key associated with it, then the corresponding private key must sign any transaction to transfer cryptocurrency out of it.
-And similarly for RSA and ECDSA.
+And similarly for RSA and ECDSA.<BR>A Key can be a smart contract ID, which means that smart contract is to authorize operations as if it had signed with a key that it owned.
+The smart contract doesn't actually have a key, and  doesn't actually sign a transaction.
+But it's as if a virtual transaction were created, and the smart contract signed it with a private key.<BR>A key can be a "threshold key", which means a list of M keys, any N of which must sign in order for the threshold signature to be considered valid.
+The keys within a threshold signature may themselves be threshold signatures, to allow complex signature requirements.<BR>A Key can be a list of keys.
+Their use is dependent on context.
+For example, a Hedera file is created with a list of keys, where all of them must sign a transaction to create or modify the file, but only one of them is needed to sign a transaction to delete the file.
+So it's a single list that sometimes acts as a 1-of-M threshold key, and sometimes acts as an M-of-M threshold key.<BR>A Key can contain a ThresholdKey or KeyList, which in turn contain a Key, so this mutual recursion would allow nesting arbitrarily deep.
+A ThresholdKey which contains a list of primitive keys (e.g., ed25519) has 3 levels: ThresholdKey -> KeyList -> Key.
+A KeyList which contains several primitive keys (e.g., ed25519) has 2 levels: KeyList -> Key.
+A Key with 2 levels of nested ThresholdKeys has 7 levels: Key -> ThresholdKey -> KeyList -> Key -> ThresholdKey -> KeyList -> Key.<BR>Each Key should not have more than 46 levels, which implies 15 levels of nested ThresholdKeys.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |